Fly Your Satellite! programme

 Coordinated and guided by their university professors, the student teams are supported and mentored by ESA specialists through different programme phases, all aiming at ensuring the satellites undergo accurate verification before being offered a chance to fly to space.

-To this end, ESA offers the CubeSat student teams access to state of the art test facilities; financial support to participate in workshops, training, and test sessions; sponsors their participation in the launch campaign; and offers them a launch opportunity.
+To this end, ESA offers the CubeSat student teams professional expert support, access to state of the art test facilities; financial support to participate in workshops, training and test sessions organised in the frame of the programme; sponsors their participation in the launch campaign; and offers them a launch opportunity.

 By participating in a real satellite programme, the students gain significant practical experience in the full lifecycle of an actual space project, from designing, to manufacturing, assembling, integrating, testing, preparing the project documentation, learning the logic of conduct of formal reviews, participating in a launch campaign, operating their own small satellite, and preparing for its disposal in compliance with the space debris mitigation requirements.